homeymusic/wavyr/README.md

 often difficult to find or feel arbitrary.
 In our new method, we combine transform uncertainty with the power of rational fractions.
-We use the infinite complete binary Stern-Brocot tree to locate rational fractions within the bounds of uncertainty so that we can create parameter-free rational approximations for any signal or spectra.
-This process, the Stern-Brocot Fourier Transform, offers a fresh perspective on signal processing and spectral analysis.
+We use the infinite complete binary Stern-Brocot tree to locate rational fractions within the bounds of the uncertainty limit so that we can create parameter-free rational approximations for any signal or spectra.
+This process, the Stern-Brocot Fourier Transform, offers a novel approach to discovering fundamental waves and feature extraction.

 **The Stern-Brocot Fourier Transform:**

-*Time-Frequency Domain*
+*Time-Frequency Dimension*

 $$
 \phi(\omega) = Q_{SB}(\omega, \Delta t \Delta \omega) \int_{-\infty}^\infty \psi(t) e^{-i \omega t} \, dt
 $$

-*Space-Wavenumber Domain*
+*Space-Wavenumber Dimension*

 $$
 \phi(k) = Q_{SB}(k, \Delta x \Delta k) \int_{-\infty}^\infty \psi(x) e^{-i k x} \, dx